 - It implies that free flow conditions, rather than reduced car trip length or frequency, are the ideal.

-This leads policymakers toward expanding capacity for cars, even though road expansion reliably induces more car travel (while making roads less safe and enjoyable for people walking or cycling).
-Demand for travel grows naturally along with population (the GTHA is expected to add almost two million more people by 2051), but it also grows with the availability of transportation infrastructure.
-Expanding car capacity is a self-reinforcing cycle that encourages more people to choose to drive.
+This leads policymakers toward expanding capacity for cars, even though road expansion reliably induces more car travel, competes with spending and space for public transit, and makes roads less safe and enjoyable for walking or cycling.
 A landmark 2011 study from the University of Toronto documented this long-observed effect in over 200 metropolitan areas, finding that driving distances increase proportionately to roadway lane kilometres built.

 The metric that actually moves us forward